fbpixelDo You Need to Take Progesterone After IUI? | Thomson Medical

 How is progesterone administered?

-Once you have undergone intrauterine insemination and are considered suitable for this hormonal treatment, your fertility specialist will select the most suitable progesterone administration method for you.
+Once you have undergone intrauterine insemination and are considered suitable for this hormonal treatment, your fertility specialist will select the most appropriate progesterone administration method for you.
 Progesterone is usually administered in one of three ways:

 • Vaginal suppositories or gel: